Star Singer: 2014

 The seventh season of Star Singer started airing in March 2014.
 The show was hosted by Rimi Tomy and M. G. Sreekumar, who were also the judges, along with Anuradha Sriram.
 The title winner of Sunfeast Delishus Star Singer was Malavika Anilkumar from Thrissur, Kanimangalam.She has won many competitions other than Idea Star Singer.
 She won a flat in Kochi worth Rupees 5 million from Confident Group run by Dr. C. J. Roy; followed by Reshma Raghavendra, Aslam Abdul Majid at second and third position respectively.

 2020-2022

 The eighth season was launched on 27 December 2020.The show was hosted by Jewel Mary.
 The launch event was telecasted on 3 January 2021.
-Due to the COVID-19 Pandemic, the show was put on hold after 43 episodes in July 2021 and relaunched with a mega event on 02 Jan 2022.The show ended on 19 June 2022 and the title winner is Ridhu Krishna.
+Due to the COVID-19 Pandemic, the show was put on hold after 43 episodes in July 2021 and relaunched with a mega event on 2 January 2022.The show ended on 19 June 2022 and the title winner is Ridhu Krishna.
 He won a flat worth Rupees 1 crore from Confident Group run by Dr. C. J. Roy.

-2022-2023

-The third season of juniors was launched on 30 October 2022 after a hiatus of 10 years.The show was hosted by Jewel Mary and Akhil Kutty.Previous season's chief jury Sujatha Mohan launched the show.
-The winner of the show was Pallavi Ratheesh who won 30 lakhs.